-There are several ways that ransomware can be delivered to a victim, including through phishing emails, drive-by downloads, or through the exploitation of vulnerabilities on a victim’s computer.
-Once a victim’s system has been infected with ransomware, the attacker will typically display a ransom note on the victim’s computer, explaining that the victim’s files have been encrypted and demanding payment in exchange for the decryption key.
+Victims can fall prey to ransomware through various methods such as phishing emails, drive-by downloads, or exploitation of system vulnerabilities.
+Once the ransomware infects a system, attackers display a ransom note on the victim’s computer, explaining the encryption and demanding payment for the decryption key.

-Ransomware attacks can be especially dangerous for companies, as they can result in significant downtime and financial losses.
-If a company’s critical systems and data are encrypted, it may be unable to conduct business until the ransom is paid and the files are decrypted.
-Additionally, even if the ransom is paid, there is no guarantee that the attackers will actually provide the decryption key, and some variants of ransomware have been designed to be particularly difficult or impossible to decrypt.
+Companies are especially vulnerable to ransomware attacks, as they can cause significant downtime and financial losses.
+If critical systems and data are encrypted, businesses may be unable to operate until the ransom is paid and files decrypted.
+However, paying the ransom offers no guarantee of receiving the decryption key, and some ransomware variants are designed to be extremely difficult or impossible to decrypt.

 Data Exfiltration